 Of course, as long as you don’t find yourself under authoritarian communism, you would help decide the plan, at the ballot box.
 But how much would you help?
 That raises a second challenge: can communism function without representative government (or a worse concentration of power)?
 A common notion is that the workers, the people, would elect members of their worker councils to participate in the design and execution of the national plan (or elect representatives from their geographic community, as is done in politics today).
 So if you worked in auto manufacturing while waiting for a bookstore job to open up, you would run or elect someone for the honor and task of representing the American Auto Workers Council on the National Planning Committee.
 The representatives, using a broad array of data on what goods and services are need where, and what resources and workers will be needed to create and distribute, would craft a central plan for a certain number of years.

 Can this enormous power be socialized further?
 We understand the risks of representative governance – concentrated power is more easily influenced and corrupted, and doesn’t give people a direct say over their destinies.
+Even with the disappearance of capitalist businesses, a small group of decision-makers would still face enormous pressures from countless localities, people, and organizations.
 We could see to it that the people have a direct up or down vote on the plan after the representatives craft it (or other checks and balances).
 But eliminating a representative structure entirely seems impossible.
 Imagine the daunting task of voting on how much corn the U.S. should grow in a given three-year period.
 On how many more workers are needed to produce a higher number of epipens.
 On how many homes should be built in a city on the other side of the country.
 (It very much seems that you must make this vote on national matters, rather than simply voting on what your local community needs.
 If each municipality democratically decided what they needed, these decisions would have to be reconciled at the national level, as there may not be the resources to do everything every community decides to do.
 Like the would-be bookstore worker, some communities will not get what they wanted, making the vote a sham.
 And, naturally, trying “communism” at local levels, where communities can only use the workers and resources within their communities, leaves massive inequities between regions.
 It might be possible to instead divide up the national wealth to each region somewhat according to its need and then let each decide how to use its allotted funds, but how much each city or town should get would also be impossible to sensibly sort out using direct democracy.)

 Organizing an economy is a monumental task requiring mountains of accurate, up-to-date data.
 How difficult for an elected body of experts – a full-time job with a high risk of costly mistakes and turmoil.
 Can workers devote the time and study to make educated decisions on what to produce, their quantities, prices, and required manpower and resources, for an entire country?
 Would not voting itself, on thousands or hundreds of thousands of economic details, take days, weeks, or months?
 And if the people cannot be expected to plan the economy via direct vote, how can they be expected to make an informed up-down vote on a plan formulated by others?
 There seems to be no escaping representative government with communism.
 These challenges suggest this system may not be preferable.